Answers to Questions About Macomb County DUI Charges

 How do I find a highly qualified drunk driving lawyer?

 The answer to that question is to do your research.
 LEWIS & DICKSTEIN, P.L.L.C. is a law firm dedicated to the defense of felony and misdemeanor criminal allegations in Michigan.
 Our attorneys have decades of experience defending and protecting clients with OWI charges.
 We are renowned for our effectiveness in court.
-There is a lot of science involved in defending a person facing a drunk driving charge.
+Top attorneys use science when defending clients facing drunk driving charges.
 Our attorneys have worked with doctors, psychologists, scientists, former law enforcement officers, and prosecutors to be on the cutting edge of drunk driving defense.
-We will always go the extra mile to protect our clients and assure them that they get the help and defense they need and deserve.
+We will always go the extra mile to protect our clients and assure them they get the help and defense they need and deserve.
 You can count on the attorneys with LEWIS & DICKSTEIN, P.L.L.C.; we will not let you down.
-We are proud of our reputation for success, and we will provide you the same level of service that resulted in our unparalleled track record of success.
-We are here to help and not afraid to win!
+We are proud of our reputation for success, and we will provide you with the same level of service that resulted in our unparalleled track record of success.
+We are here to help and are not afraid to win in Macomb County!

 We will find a way to help you and, most importantly,